Welcome to TMJ Centre Melbourne

 Headaches are often a symptom of TMJ, including sinus type headaches, tension and migraine headaches.
 The link between the TMJ and trigeminal nerve often cause these types of symptoms, however, other causes include muscle fatigue, postural changes due to inflammation and fatigue, and referred pain from the surrounding nerves.

 Treatment of TMJ related headaches

 Diagnosing the exact cause of your headache is the first step in your treatment.
-Once diagnosed, Dr Shah and Dr Dowker with work together to treat the symptoms and causes holistically, whether they be due to issues related to oral function or neuromuscular disorders.
+Once diagnosed, Dr Shah and our TMJ chiropractor will work together to treat the symptoms and causes holistically, whether they be due to issues related to oral function or neuromuscular disorders.